AI Trail Analysis

 - Stay on marked trails

-Due to the trail's difficulty and potential for isolation, it's highly recommended to hike with a companion.
-Always let someone know your plans and expected return time.
-Be prepared for limited cell service and consider carrying a personal locator beacon (PLB) or satellite communicator for emergencies.
+Due to the trail's difficulty and potential for isolation, it's vital to hike with a partner or inform someone of your itinerary.
+Be prepared for limited cell service and understand basic first aid for minor injuries.

 Regulations⌄